Natkhat Khel Mahotsav: Beginning of the event

 In Bangaon, Krishnashtami fair is a much celebrated event during which, traditionally, wrestling was played by the village elders just prior to idol immersion.
-In continuation of this sports practice, some village youths, started a multi-sports event coinciding with this fair in the year of 2021 with Kabbadi being the prime sports of the event along with other sports event such as Volleyball.
+In continuation of this sports practice, some village youths, started a multi-sports event coinciding with this fair in the year of 2021 with Kabaddi being the prime sports of the event along with other sports event such as Volleyball.
 A major focus of this event is to encourage youth participation, with a particular focus on women's sports and bring forth rural talent on the state and national platform.
-The most recent edition (2024) of this festival saw Female Kabbadi as the prime focus of the festival which was declared as a state level tournament of the Government.
+The most recent edition (2024) of this festival saw Female Kabaddi as the prime focus of the festival which was declared as a state level tournament of the Government.

 History and background

 The festival originated as part of the Shri Krishna Janmashtami Mela, initially a small community event in Bangaon.
 Over the years, the event has gradually into one of the largest sports festivals of Bihar, transitioning from a local fair to a state-level sports event.
 This annual event was established with the mission to revive traditional Indian sports and provide a platform for emerging athletes from rural setup who do not have enough reach to showcase their talent at state and national platforms.

 The inaugural event (started in 2021) saw participation of 489 athletes representing 12 districts of Bihar in which they took part in 16 sporting events, including kabaddi (for both boys and girls), chess, cart racing, solah gadhia, bridge, track and field events, and cycling races to name a few.
 In 2022, it saw overwhelming participation from the entire Mithilanchal, Seemanchal, and Ang regions of the state, with over 5,000 sports personnel representing 32 districts of the state.
-In this event,state Gold Cup Kabbadi was launched in the presence of national coach Rana Ranjit Sigh. state Gold Cup Kabaddi By 2024, it had evolved into a statewide event with the inclusion of the Bihar State Women's Kabaddi Championship.
+In this event, state Gold Cup Kabaddi was launched in the presence of national coach Rana Ranjit Sigh. state Gold Cup Kabaddi By 2024, it had evolved into a statewide event with the inclusion of the Bihar State Women's Kabaddi Championship.